 If you are not sure if you are covered by this definition, please contact us for advice.

 Telling us about your disability and/or requirements

-You have the opportunity to disclose a disability and/or any specific requirements you may need (such as special arrangements for exams or materials in alternative formats) on the Specific Access Requirements form when you apply.
+You have the opportunity to disclose a disability and/or any specific requirements you may need (such as access arrangements for exams or materials in alternative formats) on the Access Requirements form when you apply.

-You can also complete the Specific Access Requirements form [Word] or contact us to discuss your specific access requirements at any time during your student life cycle.
+You can also complete the Access Requirements form [Word] or contact us to discuss your access requirements at any time during your student life cycle.

 If you don’t tell us about your requirements early enough, we cannot always guarantee that arrangements will be made.
 It is important that we discuss these with you as soon as possible.
 You will also need to submit supporting medical evidence.

 Any information you provide will be treated with sensitivity and in confidence.